The Table

 Black Oaks are still occasionally unearthed from the Lincolnshire fens and we hope the environmental and sustainability messages embodied by ‘A Table for the Nation’ will play an active part in Lincoln Cathedral’s ‘Our world: God’s creation’ theme for 2024.

-Lincoln is located in the East Middlands of England, just 40 miles north of Nottingham and is easily accessible by car and by public transport.
+Lincoln is located in the East Midlands of England, just 40 miles north of Nottingham and is easily accessible by car and by public transport.
 Please visit the Lincoln Cathedral website for further information.

 “We are looking forward to hosting the Fenland Black Oak Table at the Cathedral in the coming months.
 We hope that many people will take the opportunity to visit the Cathedral to see this unique item.
 Reminding us of the lost landscape of the Fens from 5,000 years ago, it will serve as a focus for people to reflect on the changing nature of the landscape.